FuLygon/Navicat-Linux/README.md

-# Navicat Installation & Patch
+# Navicat Patch & Keygen for Linux

 Support Navicat 16 and up to **16.1.8** (this patch will not work with the current latest version of Navicat 16).